Giving and Receiving Gifts Year-Round

 WHEN YOU GIVE:

 1. Be sure of the true purpose of the gift.
 Beyond saying the gift is for a particular occasion, think through how well this gift will express your feelings for this person.
-To figure this out, ask yourself: how much do I really are about this person?
+To figure this out, ask yourself: how much do I really care about this person?
 How much time, energy and money am I willing to spend to select just the right gift for them?
 Let the answers guide you throughout this process.

 2. Do your homework about the receiver.
 Be observant about his or her favorite items, things he or she might need, or things that would be a meaningful expression of your relationship.
 Try to remember comments about favorite colors, foods or beverages.
 As needed, ask someone else who knows the person, explaining that the purpose of your inquiry is to help learn something that will help you select a special gift.
 I think most people are willing to help with ideas.